 Leaks of any size can damage your drywall, carpet, baseboards, cabinets, and more- not to mention the disaster you face if it’s severe enough to reach your furniture!
 A secondary risk is the rapid development of mold and mildew that can create a health hazard as they release spores into the air you breathe.

 If you’re facing water damage in your home, you don’t just need a plumber to fix the issue.
 You also need an expert to come assess and repair the harm it’s caused.
-Skilled professionals can assist with water removal, mold remediation, and other critical tasks in the process of restoring your home to a safe and comfortable living space.
+Skilled professionals can assist with water removal, mould remediation, and other critical tasks in the process of restoring your home to a safe and comfortable living space.

 Let’s take a look at the most common causes of water damage: